bitmovin/live-to-vod-demo/README.md

 # Live-to-VoD Demo
 # [![bitmovin](https://cloudfront-prod.bitmovin.com/wp-content/themes/Bitmovin-V-0.1/images/logo3.png)](http://www.bitmovin.com)
-This demo shows how to start a live stream and then creating a VoD manifests from the live stream using the [Bitmovin API](https://bitmovin.com/bitmovins-video-api/) and a Web-Application.
+This demo shows how to start a live stream and then creating VoD manifests from the live stream using the [Bitmovin API](https://bitmovin.com/bitmovins-video-api/) and a web application.

 ## Structure of the Demo
 - `css` - CSS folder